btsecom/docs/source/fix/index.html.md

 ### New Order Single (D)

 Sent by the client to submit a new order.
-Only limit orders are currently supported by the FIX API.
+Only Market, Limit orders are currently supported by the FIX API.

 | Tag |	Name | Value | Description |